 Mama’s Boy will present an exceptional dinner, paired with light adult beverages.

-After the Gala, we’ll be screening our opening night film—to be announced soon.
+After the Gala, we’ll be screening our opening night film—“Fiddler: A Miracle of Miracles.”

-Your Opening Night Gala Tickets cover the entire evening’s events, and will be available soon for $65.00.
+Your Opening Night Gala Tickets cover the entire evening’s events, and are available for $65.00.

 The Festival Pass allows patrons to attend our Opening Night Film following our Gala,* in addition to viewing all Athens Ciné screenings of feature films & the Shorts Competition winners, March 21-25, 2020.